Colorado Privacy Act (CPA)

 The CPA defines “personal data” as any information linked to a distinguishable person within reason and does not include de-identified data (data in which personal identifying information is removed) or publicly available information.

-The CPA requirements are only applicable to controllers who conduct their business in Colorado or sell products — or services — to residents of Colorado and meet one or more of the following thresholds:
+The CPA requirements are applicable to controllers who conduct business in Colorado or sell products/services to residents of the state and meet one or more of the following:

 • Processes or controls the personal data of more than 100,000 consumers annually